-When someone suffers a concussion, time can feel like it has stopped.
+When you suffer a concussion, it can feel like time has stopped.
 What should you do next?
 How serious is it?
 Should you call for help or drive to the hospital?
-In reality, the clock just starts when a concussion or head injury happens because, as many of us have heard before, time is brain.
+In reality, the clock starts ticking and the concussion timeline begins as soon as head injury happens—and every second matters when it comes healing and recovery.

-Every second and every minute matter when it comes to caring for a head or brain injury.
 Just ask Brian McDonald, DO, MPT, FAAPMR, physical medicine and rehabilitation physician at Bryn Mawr Rehab Hospital, part of Main Line Health.
-Below, Dr. McDonald chronicles what really happens inside your head when you, or anyone else, suffers a concussion.
+Dr. McDonald chronicles what really happens inside the head when someone suffers a concussion.

 When a concussion happens